About our research. . .

 How is climate change affecting the mass balance of the polar ice sheets?
 Can we use space-borne remote sensing to quantify ice flow in the polar ice sheets?
 Is the Arctic hydrological cycle accelerating?
 What is the freshwater budget of the Arctic Ocean drainage basin?

-Faculty/Research PI’s: Fahnestock, Lammers, Vorosmarty
+Faculty/Research PI’s: Dibb, Fahnestock, Lammers, Shiklomanov, Twickler, Wake

 Research Methods: modeling, data synthesis, remote sensing, field studies